If Islam was explained to me in a pub

 He is surprised by the uproar but is unperturbed.
-He orders that the puny plunder for which a man was killed (raisins, wine and animal skins) be set aside and not distributed until he has heard from God.
-A few days later the Angel Gabriel delivers revelations from Allah intended to clarify the rules regarding this killing business during a sacred month.
-In a series of revealed truths Allah implicitly condoms the killing of unbelievers year-round if it will advance His Cause.
+He orders that the puny plunder for which a man was killed — raisins, wine and animal skins — be set aside and not distributed until he has heard from God.
+A few days later, the Angel Gabriel delivers revelations from Allah intended to clarify the rules regarding this killing business during a sacred month.
+In a series of revealed truths, Allah implicitly condones the killing of unbelievers year-round if it will advance His Cause.

 Archie: And what is His Cause?

-Uzza: A world governed by the Sharia, which, as I may have mentioned earlier, means God's law.
-The murder of Hadra’mi, haunts us, all of us, to this day.
+Uzza: A world governed by the Sharia, which means God's law.
+The murder of Hadra’mi haunts us, all of us, to this day.
 His murder and Allah's failure to categorically condemn the killing during a sacred month meant that jihad could be conducted throughout the year.
-This could have been Muhammad's objective all along, we don't know.
+This could have been Muhammad's objective all along, we do not know.

 Uzza: Jihadists and Islamists murder in Allah's Cause, not Muhammad’s.
 They consider the murders they commit morally justifiable because they ARE DONE on God’s behalf.